Aierie/vue-polis-client/README.md

 Watch out when changing props passed to this component, any changes will cause the iframe to reload.
 Might change this in the near future.

+Currently, the app is showing a component that alerts you when you vote.

 ## Project setup
 ```
 npm install